-This approach supports clients to uncover the hidden treasures within each of these difficult experiences and learn how to use them as a catalyst for healing and transformation.
-Through this process of deep healing, clients can begin to free themselves from historical conditioning and create the life they now want.
-In this personal freedom, the integration of the body, mind, emotions, and spirit becomes possible.
+This approach supports clients to uncover the hidden treasures within each of their difficult experiences and teaches clients how to use these experiences as a catalyst for healing and transformation.
+Through this process of deep healing, clients begin to free themselves from historical conditioning and are able to create the life they want.
+Through this personal freedom, the integration of the body, mind, emotions, and spirit becomes possible.

 Jacqueline's style is warm, empathetic, present, and authentic.
 When clients first start therapy, a therapeutic space and therapeutic relationship is created where clients feel safe, grounded, and ready to begin the journey.

 Jacqueline received her LMHC from LIU and is currently completing her doctoral dissertation work at the California Institute of Integral Studies.
 She has worked at Psychiatric Hospitals and College Counseling and Wellness Centers.
 Outside of private practice, she lives fruitfully by connecting with her family tribe, to nature, the spiritual world, meditation, and yoga.
-Currently, she is offering remote therapy sessions.
+Currently, she offers remote psychotherapy, clinical supervision, and energy medicine sessions.

 Life transitions - Coping with difficult or impactful life changes, such as moving to a new area, relationship transitions, child rearing, or career changes; learning self-care to better manage resulting stress